brgl/libgpiod/bindings/rust/libgpiod-sys/README.md

 Automatically generated Rust FFI bindings via
 	[bindgen](https://github.com/rust-lang/rust-bindgen).

+Typically, you will want to use the safe `libgpiod` wrapper crate instead of these unsafe wrappers around the C lib.

 ## Build requirements

 A compatible variant of the C library needs to detectable using pkg-config.